jaredsinclair/sodes-audio-example/README.md

 ## What It Does

-Contains an example implementation of an AVAssetResourceLoaderDelegate which downloads the requested byte range to a "scratch file."
-It also re-uses previously-downloaded byte ranges from that scratch file to service future requests that overlap those byte ranges, both during the current app session and in future sessions.
+Contains an example implementation of an AVAssetResourceLoaderDelegate which downloads the requested byte ranges to a "scratch file" of locally-cached byte ranges.
+It also re-uses previously-downloaded byte ranges from that scratch file to service future requests that overlap the downloaded byte ranges, both during the current app session and in future sessions.
+This helps limit the number of times the same bits are downloaded when streaming a podcast episode over more than one app session.
+Ideally each bit should only ever be downloaded once.

-It also contains an example application so you can see it in action.
+When a request for a byte range is sent to the resource loader delegate, an array of "subrequests" is formed which are either scratch file requests or network requests.
+Scratch file requests read the data from existing byte ranges in the scratch file which have already been downloaded.
+Network requests are made for any gaps in the scratch file.
+The results of network requests are both passed to the AVAssetResourceLoader and written to the scratch file to be re-used later if the need arises.

 ## Sample App Screenshot

+This repository also contains an example application so you can see it in action.

 You can see below some basic play controls, as well as a text view that prints out the byte ranges that have been successfully written to the current scratch file.